 PHP was my first true programming language that I spent any time with, and it was my primary until the summer after my freshman year of university, when I started working for the College of Engineering on Django-powered websites.
-Python has been my primary language since then, although I'm finding myself writing more and more in Ruby, because it's so damn fun!
+Now my primary languages are Python, Ruby, and Bash - I find most software problems I face can be easily solved with one of those three.

 Other than the work that I did for Cal Poly, and most class assignments, all of my code is available on my GitHub account.

 My introduction to the fantastic RollerCoaster Tycoon video game in early Junior High prompted more and more time spent on the computer; since my house was using the notoriously crashy Windows ME, I soon began to develop computer troubleshooting skills.

 Although I had tried Linux in high school, it wasn't until the programming courses of university that I realized how much more enjoyable an operating system was when it encouraged modification and customization.
 I had many more problems with Ubuntu than I did previously with Windows XP, but I also could solve them myself - I remember realizing that I had learned more about Linux in six months of use than I had about Windows in years.